nojronatron/nojronatron.github.io/power-hour-notes/life-coach-tips.md

 ## Keys to Confidence

-1. Choose to create confidence.
-1. Choose to *not* pay attention to your brain and not believe everything your brain is telling you.
-1. Remember to breathe.
-Oxygen and 'micro breaks' will help you collect your thoughts and remain/calm down.

-Confidence is something *you can choose to create*.

-## Steps to Confidence

 1. Guage: Confidence is a story we tell ourselves.
 We tell ourselves stories all the time, why not tell one of confidence?
 1. Convey: Confidence is recallable.
 How to feel this when I go into another situation?
 1. Embark: Be prepared for the challenge and ready.